 So, if you’re interested in serial female founders, or considering launching a social impact startup…. don’t miss Julie’s candid answers to my questions below!

 What inspired you to create your company?

-I have spent the past 20+ years with multi-national corporations working on their HR/Diversity strategies around workforce development– how to better engage Millennials and elevate Women especially in STEM fields.
+I have spent the past 20+ years with multi-national corporations working on their HR/Diversity strategies around workforce development.
+Similar to how an hr training academy would teach employee engagement, the MNCs I worked with focused on how to better engage Millennials and elevate Women especially in STEM fields.
 Part of this was running Network for Teaching Entrepreneurship (NFTE in the Greater Washington Region and Million Women Mentors) Over the past three years and after speaking to 400- 500 major companies, I found that few had formal mentor training and most had good intentions but needed more infrastructure in building a quality mentoring & sponsorship programs.
 A sponsor is someone who talks about you behind closed doors and champions you to others.
 Further there was a significant business case for mentoring (Wharton did a study where mentors were promoted 6x more and mentees 5x more- retention 20% higher at Sun Microsystems– the cost of replacing an employee can equal over one years salary).
 I decided to build (through Twomentor LLC) around supporting companies in building mentoring cultures.